Chart Color Schemes

 Clayfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 41 projects likely impacting the region.
-Notable projects are Clayfield Development Aggregate, Platinum at Hamilton (formerly Icon), Greville, and Northshore Hamilton Street Renewal.
-The following list details projects of highest relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 41 such projects that could affect the area.
+Notable ones include Clayfield Development Aggregate, Platinum at Hamilton (formerly Icon), Greville, and Northshore Hamilton Street Renewal.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.